About Meigs County

 Arrest Records

-Arrest records in Meigs County are maintained by the Meigs County Sheriff's Office.
+Arrest records in Meigs County are maintained by Meigs County Sheriff's Office.
 These records document the details of an individual's arrest, including charges, booking information, and personal details.
 Residents and attorneys can request access to these records by contacting the Sheriff's Office directly, in compliance with the Tennessee Public Records Act.
-An arrest record typically includes the date of arrest, charges filed, and the arresting agency, providing a comprehensive overview of the incident.
+An arrest record typically includes the date of arrest, charges filed, and the arresting agency, providing a summary of the incident.

 Jail & Inmate Records